nikolashn/basque/MANUAL.md

 # The Basque Programming Language and C Basque Compiler Manual

+Basque is extremely extremely alpha.
+The current features are very limited and rough around the edges.
+Nothing is stable; anything is subject to change.

 ## Program structure

 Basque has no entry point function as there is in C. Code in the outer body of a program can be executed as if it were in a main function.

 ## Types
-Currently only string (string literal), `i64` (64-bit signed integer) and `u64` (64-bit unsigned integer) exist.
-The string type will eventually be removed once pointers are added, and more types will be added like `u8` (unsigned byte), `f32` (32-bit floating-point number), as well as pointers, structures, functions, etc.
+Currently only string (string literal), `i64` (64-bit signed integer), `u64` (64-bit unsigned integer), `u8` (unsigned byte) exist.
+The last one, `u8` only exists as the result of some operations and currently variables cannot be defined as `u8`.
+The string type will eventually be removed once pointers are added, and more types will be added like `i8` (signed byte), `f32` (32-bit floating-point number), as well as pointers, structures, functions, etc.

 ## Syntax
 ### Comments